Iowa moves 294,000 registered voters to ‘inactive’ status

 Voters who still live in the same county can return to active status by signing and returning the postcards.
 They will also be made active if they request an absentee ballot, vote or update their registrations from now through the 2024 general election.
 After that, they could face cancellation.

 Hall said that it was not an error to mark as inactive roughly 400 17-year-olds who legally registered to vote under state law but could not participate in the 2020 election since they had not yet turned 18.
-He said the voter maintenance law applies to all registered voters, but noted they are still free to participate in any election.
+He said the voter maintenance law applies to all registered voters.
+But in the future, Hall said the state may seek to exempt those 17-year-olds from inactivation when it writes administrative rules to implement the new law.

-In the future, Hall said the state may seek to exempt those 17-year-olds from inactivation when it writes administrative rules to implement the new law.
+Hall disclosed Monday that the state’s database vendor, Arikkan, mistakenly moved 492 people whose registrations had been canceled because they died or for other reasons to inactive status.
+He said that error was quickly discovered and they have been returned to canceled.

 Under a law that went into effect in 2019, people in Iowa can register to vote once they turn 17.
 Previously, they had to be 17 years and six months old.